 If required, the transmitter upgrade procedure automatically includes an upgrade to the core processor software.

-If you chose to reboot the transmitter at a later date, you can reboot it from the menu, or you can
+If you chose to reboot the transmitter at a later date, you can reboot it from the menu, or you can power-cycle it.

 - 7. Verify the transmitter configuration and all safety parameters. - 8.
 Enable write-protection.